Pre-Columbian | Mesoamerican | Ceramic Head Fragment | Circa 500-900 AD

 Cultural Significance

 Ceramic portrait fragments such as this often held ceremonial or ritual importance, symbolizing deities, ancestors, or figures of status within ancient society.
-The adornment of earrings emphasizes the symbolic role of jewelry in Mesoamerican identity and spirituality.
-This artifact provides invaluable insight into the cultural and artistic practices of civilizations that deeply intertwined daily life with religious belief.
+The adornment of earrings highlights the symbolic importance of jewelry in Mesoamerican identity and spirituality.
+This artifact offers valuable insight into the artistic traditions of civilizations that closely intertwined religious belief with daily life.

 Condition

-The fragment is well-preserved, with visible patina and traces of pigment that confirm its antiquity.
-Wear and age-related surface losses are consistent with centuries of burial, yet the expressive features remain clear and evocative.
+The fragment is well preserved with visible patina and traces of pigment confirming its antiquity.
+Surface wear and losses are consistent with centuries of burial, yet the expressive features remain clear and evocative.

 Height: 5 in